Sunday, October 6, 2024

 These jerks.
 The defending World Series champion Astros traveled to California for the ALDS.
 Though the Athletics were ostensibly the "home" team, every game was played at Dodger Stadium in front of cardboard cutouts representing would-be fans.

-Houston won the series 3 games to 1.
+Houston won the series, 3 games to 1.
 It would be the final postseason series in Oakland Athletics history.

 Lost revenue from the 2020 season and dire economic conditions under TFG were the latest excuses for A's owner John Fisher to slash payroll.
 The franchise had made varying degrees of effort to build a new stadium for nearly two decades.
 Nothing had come to fruition, and the Coliseum was quickly decaying into an unplayable wildlife habitat while sitting vacant.